alibitarafan/alibitarafan.github.io/_posts/2017-07-30-Scraped-Google-Finance.markdown

 from bs4 import BeautifulSoup
 {% endhighlight %}

 url is a string variable which holds the address of the webpage. response, stores what the server sends back after we use the function get from requests library.
-With looking at the status_code associated my query I can find out whether or not my query has been successful.
+With looking at the status_code representing the state of my query and web server's response I can find out whether or not a reliable connection has been established.
 {% highlight python %}
 url = "https://www.google.com/finance"
 response = requests.get(url)